-In the atmosphere the three main gases are nitrogen, oxygen and argon.
-Below is a table showing the percentage of the gases present in the atmosphere.
+The three main gases in the Earth’s atmosphere are nitrogen, oxygen and argon.
+Below is a table showing the abundance of these gases in the atmosphere.

-Nitrogen and oxygen, which exist as molecules (groups in sets of 2 atoms), make up 99% of the atmosphere.
+Nitrogen and oxygen, which exist as molecules (made up of two atoms each), make up 99% of the atmosphere.
 The other gases are found in smaller amounts.

-This is how the percentage of oxygen has changed overtime:
+The diagram below shows how the percentage of oxygen has changed over time:

-The oxygen in the air reacts with the copper to form copper oxide, in the reaction:
+The oxygen in the air reacts with the copper to form copper oxide:

-If you were to do a test, this is what you would typically find:
+If you were to carry out this experiment, here’s what you would typically find:

 |Starting volume of the air in cm³||100|